 How have these games been reborn onto a computer screen?
 The answer is emulating.
 Emulating is making your computer system behave like a different system.
 Essentially, you are tricking your computer into being your favorite console of yesteryear.

 Unsurprisingly, that there are many great things about emulating games, as opposed to tracking down an old console and the games you miss.
 First and foremost is cost.
 Emulators can be downloaded for free from the internet.

 In addition to affordability, they are relatively easy to set up and get going.
 With just a few simple steps, which we will outline below, these classic games can be back in play in no time.

 Emulators are also compatible and easy to set up on a variety of computer systems.
 Whether you’re a Windows or Mac user, you shouldn’t have a problem setting up and using an emulator.

 Linux users may have fewer options; however, there are still plenty of compatible emulators to get you going.

 What's not to love so far?
 Any game you can think of - for free.
 It's a wonder there are any negatives.
 However, there are a few downsides.

 With so many different emulators out there, it can take time to sift through and find the best match for you.
-In order to get the best gaming experience, it is best to do some research and experiment with the different emulators that are available.
+To get the best gaming experience, it is best to do some research and experiment with the different emulators that are available.

 The main downside with emulators is the not-so-minor detail of legality.
 While emulators themselves are perfectly legal, the process required to obtain original game files is a bit of a gray area.
 These game files come in the form of ROMs.